 Serologic tests for hepatitis A virus Diagnosis Hepatitis A is caused by an enterically transmitted RNA virus that, in older children and adults, causes typical symptoms of viral hepatitis, including anorexia, malaise, and jaundice.
 Young... read more and hepatitis D virus Diagnosis Hepatitis D is caused by a defective RNA virus (delta agent) that can replicate only in the presence of hepatitis B virus.
 It occurs uncommonly as a coinfection with acute hepatitis B or as... read more

 Nucleic acid–based methods Nucleic acid–based methods Susceptibility tests determine a microbe’s vulnerability to antimicrobial drugs by exposing a standardized concentration of organism to specific concentrations of antimicrobial drugs.
 Susceptibility... read more for HIV Diagnosis Human immunodeficiency virus (HIV) infection results from 1 of 2 similar retroviruses (HIV-1 and HIV-2) that destroy CD4+ lymphocytes and impair cell-mediated immunity, increasing risk of certain... read more , influenza Influenza Influenza is a viral respiratory infection causing fever, coryza, cough, headache, and malaise.
 Mortality is possible during seasonal epidemics, particularly among high-risk patients (eg, those... read more , respiratory syncytial virus (RSV) Respiratory Syncytial Virus (RSV) and Human Metapneumovirus Infections Respiratory syncytial virus and human metapneumovirus infections cause seasonal lower respiratory tract disease, particularly in infants and young children.
-Disease may be asymptomatic, mild... read more , SARS-CoV2 COVID-19 COVID-19 is an acute, sometimes severe, respiratory illness caused by a novel coronavirus SARS-CoV-2.
-COVID-19 was first reported in late 2019 in Wuhan, China and has since spread extensively... read more
+Disease may be asymptomatic, mild... read more , SARS-CoV2 COVID-19 COVID-19 is an acute, sometimes severe, respiratory illness caused by the novel coronavirus SARS-CoV-2.
+Prevention is by vaccination, infection control precautions (eg, face masks, handwashing... read more